 Free the sausage from the casing and cut into small pieces.
 Finely chop the onion.
 Make dry and reduce powder saffron.
 To dry the Saffron threads, place them on a baking sheet covered with parchment paper and bake for two or three minutes at about 80° c.
 Reduce saffron powder, placing the dried stigmas between two sheets of parchment paper and using the back of a spoon to gently crush the stigmas.

 Brown the sausage in a pan with a drizzle of extra virgin olive oil d & #8217;, stirring it from time to time, until all of the sausage will not have changed color.
 Add the tomato paste, chopped onion and whole garlic.
 Lightly brown the vegetables on medium heat.

 Add the tomatoes, fresh or canned tomatoes and Basil.
 Add salt and cook covered, over medium heat, for at least 30 minutes or until the sauce won't be narrowed.
 Dissolve saffron in hot water.
 Halfway through cooking, Add the Saffron dissolved in water with tomato sauce.

 Cook the malloreddus in plentiful salt water, drain spaghetti al dente, keeping a little’ of the cooking water.
 Sauté the malloreddus with sausage gravy.
 Turn off the heat.
 Keep with a little sardinian Pecorino Cheese Grated Pdo.
 Leave to rest for one minute.
 Sprinkle the dish with a generous helping of Fiore sardo Dop aged, that will give this recipe a pleasant note affumicata.
 Bon appétit!

 MATCHING: With a recipe from the intense flavors as malloreddus alla campidanese, We chose a Sardinian wine, from the province of Cagliari, produced in the countryside of Settimo San Pietro by the company Ferruccio Deiana.
-The wine is a “Doc Monica di Sardegna”, It's called “Silenus” and is made from grapes “Cannonau”.
+Wine is a "Doc Monica of Sardinia", It's called “Silenus” and it's made from "Cannonau" grapes.
 Is’ a wine with good body, by ripe fruit with vegetal notes, the palate is soft and savory.